 By the 1980s the paradigm shifted and remains today … a ‘choice-based’ approach to pregnancy and childbirth through making Birth Plans.
-Giving pregnant women ‘choice’ is great but with choice was an intentional decrease of skills.
-The ‘choice’ message basically told pregnant women they didn’t need to learn how to birth but instead would know how.
+Giving pregnant women ‘choice’ is great but with choice was an intentional decrease in skills.
+The ‘choice’ message basically told pregnant women they didn’t need to learn how to birth but instead would know-how.
 Fathers were reduced from having an active role as birth coach to birth support.

-Birthing Better with The Pink Kit Method® is a skills-based resource developed by hundreds of ordinary families.
+Birthing Better online birthing classes is a skills-based resource developed by hundreds of ordinary families.
 They wanted four simple things: